-Neck: Dry and well muscled, merging with the back in a very flowing line.
-Just as flowing is the line from the throat to the chest.
+Neck: Dry and well-muscled, merging with the back in a very flowing line.
+Just flowing is the line from the throat to the chest.

-Topline: The top line should be level and the overall appearance of the dog should be a broad and powerful animal with a thick neck.
+Topline: The top line should be level, and the overall appearance should be a broad and powerful animal with a thick neck.

 Faults: Body too deep, too short.

-Legs are straight and well muscled.
+Legs are straight and well-muscled.
 Bone is oval in cross-section and not too coarse.
-Legs rather show a certain grace in relation to the body.
+Legs instead show a certain grace about the body.

 Shoulders: Normal length.